MACD vs. RSI – Which Indicator Gives Better Trading Results?

 MACD Works Best for Short-Selling Securities

 Another study conducted in the Australian market by Business Perspective in 2014 showed that the MACD indicator is better for short-selling securities if we compare it to RSI, which is not entirely compatible with short-selling.
-Further, this finding was backed by other researchers who conducted similar tests in Japanese and American markets in the past.
+Further, this finding was backed by other researchers who conducted similar tests in Japanese and American markets.

 However, no matter how efficient an indicator is with a particular trading strategy, it is always advised to be sure about your skills and approach.
-Similar is the case with short-selling, which is considered one of the riskiest trading strategies.
-It requires skill and knowledge and is not suitable for the average trader to try short-selling if they are not confident.
+Similar is the case with short-selling, considered one of the riskiest trading strategies.
+It requires skill and knowledge and is unsuitable for the average trader to try short-selling if they are not confident.

-This was a complicated process as so much purchase, and repurchase was involved.
+This was a complicated process as so many purchases and repurchases were involved.
 At any step, things could have gone wrong.
-For example, if the price of the shares fell, instead of going up, traders would incur huge losses as they eventually have to return the shares to the company as they were borrowed and not purchased.
+For example, if the price of the shares fell, traders would incur huge losses instead of going up as they eventually have to return the shares to the company as they were borrowed and not purchased.
 Therefore, he might have to buy back the shares even at a loss.
 This situation can get distinctively complicated, depending upon the traded securities.

 However, for experienced traders, this can work well with the help of the MACD indicator.